-At start-up, the ECM determines the top center position of the number 1 cylinder from the secondary speed/timing sensor in the fuel injection pump.
-The ECM decides when fuel injection should occur relative to the top center position.
-The ECM optimizes engine performance by control of each of the electronic unit injectors so that the required amount of fuel is injected at the precise point of the engines cycle.
-The electronic unit injectors are supplied high-pressure fuel from the fuel manifold.
+At start-up, the ECM determines the TOP CENTER position of the number 1 cylinder from the secondary speed/timing sensor on the camshaft.
+The ECM decides when fuel injection should occur relative to the TOP CENTER position.
+The ECM optimizes engine performance by control of each of the electronic unit injectors so that the required amount of fuel is injected at the precise point of the engine's cycle.
+The electronic unit injectors are supplied highpressure fuel from the fuel manifold.
 The ECM also provides the signal to the solenoid in the fuel injection pump.
 The solenoid in the fuel injection pump controls a valve in the fuel injection pump.
-This valve controls the pressure in the fuel manifold.
+This valve controls the volume of fuel that enters the plungers.
+By controlling the volume of fuel that enters the plungers, this controls the pressure in the fuel manifold.
 Fuel that is not required for the engine is diverted away from the fuel injection pump back to the fuel tank.

 The ECM adjusts injection timing and fuel pressure for the best engine performance, the best fuel economy, and the best control of exhaust emissions.
-The actual timing can be viewed with an electronic service tool.
-Also, the desired timing can be viewed with an electronic service tool.